rafacandev/blog/posts/kvm/README.md

 KVM on Linux
 ============

-Tutorial for installing KVM on Linux Mint 19.1 (Tessa) which is based on Ubuntu Bionic.
+Tutorial for installing KVM on Linux Mint 19.1 (Tessa) XFCE which is based on Ubuntu Bionic.

 ### Verify compatibility